StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 Trelnex.Core.Data is built around several core concepts:

-### Command Pattern
+### Data Provider Interface and Command Pattern

-The library uses the Command pattern to encapsulate data operations.
+The library uses the Command Pattern to encapsulate data operations.
 Each command is an object that maintains its own state and handles validation and execution.

-### Command Providers
+### Data Providers

-Command providers are the main entry point for generating commands to interact with data.
-They implement the `ICommandProvider<TInterface>` interface and determine which operations are permitted through the `CommandOperations` flags enum:
+Data providers are the main entry point for generating commands to interact with data.
+They implement the `IDataProvider<TInterface>` interface and determine which operations are permitted through the `DataOperations` flags enum:

 - **Read** - Default permission, allows read operations only
 - **Create** - Allows creation of new items